 Letters of Recommendation - Some schools and scholarships require letters of recommendation.
 Consider a counselor, teacher, coach, supervisor, etc who knows you and can speak to your strengths and character.
 It is also helpful to provide a resume to the person writing your letter in order to give additional information.
 You can use the following form.
 Please give at least 2 weeks notice.
 Remember - you are not the only one requesting a letter of recommendation.

 Essay/Personal Statement - Some colleges, honors programs, or scholarships require an essay or personal statement.
 This is an opportunity to show the college something special about you and also demonstrate your writing skills.
 It is recommended that you take your time in developing this piece.
 Proper use of grammar, punctuation, and spelling are important.
 When possible, show with examples rather than just telling.
-Here are some tips:
+Below are some tips and a resource for FREE writing coaching:

 Audition/Portfolio/Interview - Some colleges or programs will require an audition, portfolio, or interview.
 Each program will have specific requirements that may differ greatly from one program to the next.
 It is very important to start preparing audition and portfolio pieces early.
 Contact the school or program to learn the details of what is required.